passgat/feasibility-architecture-dualboard-yocto-zephyr/slides.md

 <!--
 <span style="color: red; font-weight: bold;">Moving on to the app.overlay file</span>,
-it connects the SHT4x and LPS22HB sensors to the I2C bus at their specific addresses, and also enables the CAN peripheral.
+it connects the ambient sensors to the I2C bus at their specific addresses, and also enables the CAN peripheral.

 <span style="color: red; font-weight: bold;">Note that just as we removed</span> some
 components from the board to avoid hardware conflicts, we also had to disable the USB OTG in the device tree, because it shares pins with the CAN controller.

-<span style="color: red; font-weight: bold;">Finally</span>, as often happens in Linux
-device trees as well, the <span style="color: red; font-weight: bold;">CAN transceiver
-</span>isn't described there.
 -->

 ---